 It’s the holiday season.
-The time of year to gather with friends, family, and loved ones and to enjoy each other’s company and express how thankful you are.
+The time of year to gather with friends, family, and loved ones and enjoy each other’s company and express how thankful you are.
 If you are a Mopar fanatic like I am, then this time of year meant the annual “Cars, Trees, and Traditions” exhibit at the former Walter P. Chrysler Museum on the Chrysler Technical Center (CTC) campus in Auburn Hills, Michigan.

 Cars, Trees & Traditions spotlighted eight decades of holiday season celebrations through 23 decorated trees paired with Chrysler vehicles throughout the Museum.
 Evergreens on the Museum’s two top floors featured authentic ornamentation from the early 1900s through the 1980s, while those in Boss Chrysler’s Garage (or the basement of the museum) were embellished by theme.